Tips for Taps Blog

 Tap Score Health Analysis

 For every chemical and biological parameter that we test for your Tap Score Report, we’ve gathered data and research on its known health effects.
 This means analyzing public health data and toxicology / epidemiology reports produced from trusted sources like public health associations, government institutions, universities, NGOs and other related health agencies.

-Welcome to the new Tap Score.
-Take a look at your latest Tap Score Water Quality Report !
+Take a look at your latest Tap Score Water Quality Report!

 We have polished up our home treatment suggestions, added information about the health of your pipes and fixtures, and perhaps most importantly of all, we introduced a new feature called, Total Organ Effects.

 The following sections describe Tap Score’s new Total Organ Effects feature:

 - What Will You See on Your Tap Score Report?